rebelsky/csc207c/_labs/getting-started.md

 b.
 Type `java --version`.

-If you see something like the following (using a 17 as the version), skip ahead to Part 1.
+If you see something like the following (using a 17 as the version), skip ahead to the Background section.

 ```
 $ java --version